 In content analysis, there are more chances of errors.
 When researchers conduct relational content analysis, there is more probability of errors.
 Interpretation of relational content analysis is not an easy task.
 The researchers make mistakes while doing it.
-Experience of many years required to conduct it.
-The experience researchers can also make errors in it.
-So there is more probability of novice researchers to make errors.
+Experience of many years is required to conduct it.
+Experience researchers can also make errors in it.
+So there is more probability of novice researchers making errors.

 The content analysis uses a very liberal and subjective approach.
 Most of the time, researchers ignore the theoretical basis of the study.
 They try to draw inferences on the basis of subjective information.
 According to Graneheim (2017), a high level of subjectivity affects authenticity.
 Further, researchers only consider the relationships shown in the literature that affects the analysis.
 Ignoring the theoretical framework is not appreciable in the research.
-Besides considering the subjective information they also need to relate it with theories.
+Besides considering subjective information, they must also relate it to theories.

 In content analysis, most of the researcher uses a reductive approach.
-They have been dealing with complex data for a considerable time, so they want to make it simple.
+They have been dealing with complex data for a long time, so they want to simplify it.
 They also ignore a large amount of data for adopting this reductive approach.
 It’s a hectic task to deal with a large amount of data.
 This tiredness encourages researchers to adopt a reductive approach.
 In this approach, researchers lose a large amount of data.
 It may also affect the results of the research.
 Most of the results of content analysis are affected by this approach.

 Most of the time, researchers consider the word count from the data.
 They make their inferences on the basis of word count.
 They ignore the underlying meaning of the data.
 The researchers may find results but don’t know what it means.
-Anyone can count the words from the data, but it’s not a professional approach.
+Anyone can count the words from the data, but it's not a professional approach.
 Only a novice researcher can do this due to his less understanding of the technique.
-They think they are doing right, and this is the right approach for doing content analysis.
-They are also doing this because they want to complete the work in a short period.
+They think they are doing right, which is the right approach for content analysis.
+They are also doing this because they want to complete the work quickly.

 Disregards The Context:

 Most of the time, it works with data in a textual form.
 As a result, the researchers ignore the context of the data.
 Understanding the context of the data is an important part of the research.
-The context of the data helps researchers to gain a clear understanding of the data.
+The data's context helps researchers gain a clear understanding of the data.
 It also helps in understanding the patterns and underlying meanings of it.
 Disregarding the context is the biggest drawback of content analysis.
 Without considering the context, research may fail to meet its objectives.